Durham University: Diversity and inclusion

 Black, Asian, Minority and Ethnic (BAME) students made up 32.6% of full-time Durham students in 2019/20, although students who classified themselves as 'black' numbered only 382 out of 18,430 full-time students (2.07%).
 A 2018 article for The Tab said that the low representation of black students meant that support structures for many young, vulnerable, black students were non-existent.

 Incidents of racism, sexism and social elitism have been reported at Durham University.
 The university has stated that they condemn all racism and hate crime.
 The university established an independent commission, the Durham Commission on Respect, Values and Behaviours, in October 2018.
 The report of this commission was published in July 2020, highlighting that there were multiple problems with bullying, discrimination and a lack of diversity, and that many students came to the university with a "sense of entitlement".
 The report also found that the lack of diversity was "at the root of a number of discriminatory and exclusionary behaviours", including racism, sexism, and disrespect of working class students.
 The commission made 20 recommendations, all of which were accepted by the university's management.
+However, incidents of classism continued to be reported in the national press in 2025, and a university survey found that being from the northeast or from a less well-off background contributed to students feeling excluded.

+The university joined the Race Equality Charter in 2019 and received a bronze award in 2022.
+It launched an 'Inclusive Durham' framework in 2024 and in 2025 signed the Gypsies, Travellers, Roma, Showmen and Boaters into Higher Education Pledge and received an institutional Athena SWAN silver award (having held an institutional bronze award since 2018).
+The university has also been a Stonewall Diversity Champion since 2012.